Skip to main content

 BYU—H Librarians

 Good News!
-The university has arranged a premium account with Grammarly and RefWorks to all current BYU—H Students.
+The university has arranged a premium account with Grammarly and RefWorks for all current BYUH Students.
 Grammarly and RefWorks are wonderful tools you can use to help with your writing as well as a plagiarism checker.
-Follow the link at the library's homepage.
+Follow the link on the library's homepage.

 Library Homepage